F A Q 'S

 How long does it take before I can speak to somebody and buy tickets?

-Our telephone lines are always fully staffed when tickets go on sale, however sometimes we can have thousands of people calling in at the same time and so there is often a telephone queue for popular shows.
-Our telephone system will only hold you for a maximum of 1 hour, after that the queue is deemed full, although the amount of time you spend on hold depends on how big the queue is.
+The Ticket Store telephone lines are always fully staffed when tickets go on sale, however sometimes thousands of people can call in at the same time and so there is often a telephone queue for popular shows.
 Each call takes several minutes to process so please be aware that, whilst we answer calls as fast as we can, there may be a delay when a popular show goes on sale.

 I've seen tickets to a Plymouth Pavilions show on Ticketmaster, why do you not sell all the tickets to a show in your Arena?

-The tour promoter allocates tickets between us as a venue and external ticket promoters such as Ticketmaster or See Tickets (which agencies get tickets and how many differs from show to show).
-If we anticipate a show will be popular, we include details of which agents have tickets available to sell on that show's web page on our site.
+The tour promoter allocates tickets between us as a venue (we sell our allocation from our sister company The Ticket Store) and external ticket promoters such as Ticketmaster or See Tickets (which agencies get tickets and how many differs from show to show).
+The majority of tickets are usually made available to the venue and therefore our Box Office provider The Ticket Store will often have tickets when other outlets may have sold out of their allocation.

 Why are some tickets more expensive than others?